DFPOV/2LC3/README.md

 # 2LC3
-Materials for COMPSCI 2LC3:Logical Reasoning for Computer Science
+Homeworks and (some of) exercises from COMPSCI 2LC3:Logical Reasoning for Computer Science